-- role The default SELinux role to use when constructing a new security context to run the command.
-The default role may be overridden on a per-command basis in sudoers or via command line options.
-This option is only available when sudo is built with SELinux support. - runas_default The default user to run commands as if the -u option is not specified on the command line.
-This defaults to root. - syslog_badpri Syslog priority to use when user authenticates unsuccessfully.
-Defaults to alert.
+type The default SELinux type to use when constructing a new security context to run the command.
+The default type may be overridden on a per-command basis in sudoers or via command line options.
+This option is only available when sudo is built with SELinux support.